Housing Health and Safety Rating System (HHSRS) and Enforcement

 A property owner who feels that an assessment is wrong can discuss matters with the inspector and ultimately will be able to challenge an enforcement decision through the Residential Property Tribunal.

-Failure to comply with a statutory notice could lead to a fine of up to £5000 and/ or the council carrying out work in default.
+Failure to comply with a statutory notice could lead to prosecution, a Civil Penalty or the council carrying out work in default.
+For details on the Powers available to the Council, see Related articles

 |[2Mb]||HHSRS Housing Act 2004 guidance for landlords||HHSRS Housing Act 2004 guidance for landlords|